Inherited Traits – Passing Traits From Parents to Children

 11. Mitochondrial Diseases

-Mitochondrial DNA is inherited from the mother, and hence any diseases related to the mitochondria are also inherited from the mother.
-These diseases can be caused due to any mutation or defect in the mitochondrial DNA.
+Mitochondrial DNA is inherited from the mother, and hence any diseases related to the mitochondria are also inherited from the mother (5).
+These diseases can be caused by any mutation or defect in the mitochondrial DNA.
 These usually appear at birth and can affect almost every organ of the body, including the liver, heart, and brain.

 12. Eye Conditions

-List of Traits Which Are Inherited From Father
+What Traits Are Inherited From the Father Only?

 Below is a list of traits inherited from father to child: